 How was your talk with the professors of Tribhuvan University about PhD programs?

-Well actually, we did not discuss for very long.
+Well, actually, we did not discuss for very long.
 It was a very informal meeting.
-There was a practical difficulty in the sense that I am here for only a week and precisely this week, PhD exams are running in Pokhara so that almost all of the physics professors are there to participate as supervisors in these exams and I couldn’t meet all of them.
-It was a kind of unfortunate coincidence but I hope that in the future something could be done and contacts can be intensified.
+There was a practical difficulty in the sense that I am here for only a week, and precisely this week, PhD exams are running in Pokhara, so that almost all of the physics professors are there to participate as supervisors in these exams and I couldn’t meet all of them.
+It was a kind of unfortunate coincidence, but I hope that in the future, something can be done and contacts can be intensified.

-As a scientist, do you have any future plan to do any scientific collaboration with Tribhuvan University or NAST in Nepal?
+As a scientist, do you have any future plans to do any scientific collaboration with Tribhuvan University or NAST in Nepal?

 I would be very interested; it would be great if such an opportunity occurred.
-To talk about myself, I am now 59 years old and the retirement age in Colombia University is 65, so that I still have 6 years to work.
-Nevertheless I accept students to do their PhD with me.
-Otherwise I would be very glad to help and to mediate in any kind of collaboration between these two universities.
-I am very fond of south-south development help.
+To talk about myself, I am now 59 years old and the retirement age at Colombia University is 65, so I still have 6 years to work.
+Nevertheless, I accept students to do their PhD with me.
+Otherwise, I would be very glad to help and to mediate in any kind of collaboration between these two universities.
+I am very fond of South-South development help.
 There are lots of advantages if developing countries try to exchange their experiences with each other and try to help each other, because both of them lie on the same level and can communicate and negotiate as equivalent partners.

-Besides this, may I ask you why did you choose science?
+Besides this, may I ask you why you chose science?
 Why didn’t you choose another subject?

 Well, for several reasons.
 Neither of my parents was a scientist, my father is an artist—graphic designer—and my mother is an elementary school teacher, but they are both interested in science.
-When we were having breakfast together, they used to discuss science and I listened to them carefully.
-I got very curious about their conversation and it fascinated me.
-At school I was more or less at the same level in humanities, arts and science.
-But at high school we had a teacher in mathematics and physics, she told me “I see that you are born to be a scientist”.
-Of course it left its traces and I decided to study physics.
+When we were having breakfast together, they used to discuss science, and I listened to them carefully.
+I got very curious about their conversation, and it fascinated me.
+At school, I was more or less at the same level in humanities, arts, and science.
+But in high school, we had a teacher in mathematics and physics, who told me, “I see that you are born to be a scientist”.
+Of course, it left its traces, and I decided to study physics.
 But initially, before getting to the university, I was divided between mathematics and physics.
-I had already participated in a competition in mathematics and had won a prize; so mathematics was also attractive for me.
-At that time I was fascinated by biology as well, but at the end, I decided to choose physics.
+I had already participated in a competition in mathematics and had won a prize, so mathematics was also attractive for me.
+At that time, I was fascinated by biology as well, but in the end, I decided to choose physics.
 Physics had advantages for me as it has lots of mathematics involved in it, which I can do at the level I would like to do it.
-At the same time, there are numerous applications of physics to biology, therefore physics was like a compromise to me: From physics you have access to do all the sciences.
+At the same time, there are numerous applications of physics to biology; therefore, physics was like a compromise to me: From physics, you have access to all the sciences.

 You mean, physics plays a central role in science?

-I think within the science, physics is like a spider sitting in the middle of its net from where it has access to go anywhere and this is one of the features that fascinated me about physics.
+I think within science, physics is like a spider sitting in the middle of its net, from where it has access to go anywhere and this is one of the features that fascinated me about physics.

 I think science is maybe the only enterprise where all humankind is participating.
 There are Americans, Nepalese, Russians, Africans, and Colombians doing science, while so many conflicts are going on throughout the world.
-Nations are fighting against one another, hating and killing each other in the name of religion and nationalism, while in science we are mostly collaborating peacefully.
-Where other things are moving forward and backward, science is the only field which is permanently progressing, maybe slowly but steadily.
-In science, everyone can participate in constructive work and it is this what attracts me so much.
+Nations are fighting against one another, hating and killing each other in the name of religion and nationalism, while in science, we are mostly collaborating peacefully.
+Where other things are moving forward and backward, science is the only field that is permanently progressing, maybe slowly but steadily.
+In science, everyone can participate in constructive work, and it is this that attracts me so much.

-What kind of expectation from the Nepalese students and professors?
+What kind of expectations from the Nepalese students and professors?

-What kind of things are really necessary to established science culture?
+What kind of things are really necessary to establish a science culture?

 I think the foremost necessity is to convince, as far as possible, Nepali scientists who have been abroad in America or elsewhere to return to Nepal.
 It’s extremely important to bring the advanced knowledge they acquired in more developed countries back to their home country.